 WHAT DO I WEAR ON THE RIVER AND IN CAMP?

 Dressing appropriately is key to your comfort on the river and that applies if it’s cold or hot.
 Spring trips are colder so lots of fleece thermals on the water covering all exposed skin and summer trips lots of sunscreen covering all exposed skin.
-Regardless of hot or cold, we suggest you leave the cotton off the river.
+Regardless of hot or cold, we suggest you leave the cotton and denim off the river.

 We suggest you read our comprehensive list below of what to bring with you depending on the trip you are doing.

-- Sleeping Bag – available to rent.
+- Sleeping Bag – not currently available to rent.

 - Tent – available to rent.